-Laurenne graduated from D’Arcy Lane School of Massage Therapy in 2013, and she has been proud to serve a loyal and diverse client base as a massage therapist for the past 6 years in London, Ontario.
+Laurenne graduated from D’Arcy Lane School of Massage Therapy in 2013, and she was proud to serve a loyal and diverse client base as a massage therapist for her first 6 years in London, Ontario, before joining Yellow Gazebo in 2019.

 Her treatments focus on deep tissue therapeutic massage, beneficial for working professionals dealing with headaches and back pain as well as various other concerns.
 Her clients have also benefited from her experience with sports massage, pre-natal massage, and various techniques including ischemic compressions, positional release, fascial release and post-isometric relaxation.